Inria-Prosecco/pqxdh-analysis/revision2/proverif/README.md

 ## Exhaustive Security results

-We now report on the multiple results, obtained when enabling all possible compromises, except the encodeEC/encodeKEM confusion.
+We now report on the multiple results, obtained when enabling all possible compromises.
-/

 ### Secrecy of the initiator

 The key SK computed by the initiator A is secret, unless: